stacks-network/docs/_develop/vote-blockstack.md

 3. Agree to the App Mining Voting Terms.
 4. Select the **Blockstack ID** button.

    The system prompts you for a blockstack identity.
 You may be already signed into the Blockstack Browser with an identity; you can use this one or another.
-If you do not have a Blockstack identity, you should choose to **Create new ID**, <a href="https://docs.blockstack.org/browser/ids-introduction.html" target="\_blank">creating an identity can take time</a>.
+If you do not have a Blockstack identity, you should choose to **Create new ID**, <a href="{{ site.baseurl }}/browser/ids-introduction.html" target="\_blank">creating an identity can take time</a>.
 After creating an identity, return to this procedure.

 5. Authenticate with a Blockstack ID.